 We start our adventure getting the eurotunnel to Calais and from there we ride to Reims via the disused MotoGP track with the pit stops and grandstand now part of the main road.
 The track was the second location of the Grand Prix, several Formula one races and the MotoGP.
 After trying to get our knees down in France we venture into Germany riding to Baden Baden and finally Oberammergau before heading into Austria.

 Nine countries in one tour, Dracula’s castle, mud volcanoes, bears and ‘the best road in the world’ this tour has it all.
-Join me for a tour of a lifetime!
+You will have the holiday of a lifetime!

 We ride east to visit Corvins castle and encounter some unlikely sand dunes that are 500 miles from the sea en route to our hotel near the Trans-Alpine highway.
 After a good night’s rest we ride through the Transylvanian Alps over the Devil’s Path, this incredible mountain range is also home to a third of the wild bears and wolves in continental Europe.
 We then take on the Transfagarasan highway a road hailed by Jeremy Clarkson as “one of the best roads in the world… like all of the bends of all of the racetracks in the world joined together” as we make our way to Brasov for a two night stay.